Suya

 Suya, also known as Tsire, is a traditional Hausa (Nigerian) smoke-grilled spiced meat on skewer.
 Suya is generally made with thin-sliced spiced beef, lamb, goat, ram, or chicken arranged on wooden skewers.
 Organ meats such as kidney, liver and tripe as well as other types of meats and seafood (shrimp) are also sometimes used.
 Suya is most popular as evening street food or snack, restaurant appetizer, and as accompaniment with drinks at bars and night spots.

 Suya meat is thinly sliced and then marinated in a traditional Hausa spice mix called 'Yaji' which consists of dry hot chili & cayenne peppers, ginger, dried onion, ground peanut cake ('Kuli-Kuli'), salt and other spices.
 The skewered meats are doused with vegetable oil before they are cooked on the grill.

-Like with "curry," there is no standard recipe for composing the complex Yaji spice mix mixture of spices and additives which make up the Suya marinade and dry toppings served alongside it.
-Ingredients may vary according to personal and regional preferences.
+As with curry, there is no standard recipe for composing the complex Yaji spice mix mixture of spices and additives which make up the Suya marinade and dry toppings served alongside it.
+Ingredients vary according to personal and regional preferences.